 Spot Early Churn Warning Signs

-Recognizing early indicators of customer churn is a critical step in protecting your business’s profitability and ensuring long-term success.
+Recognising early indicators of customer churn is a critical step in protecting your business’s profitability and ensuring long-term success.
 With over two-thirds of companies lacking a dedicated churn prevention strategy, addressing this gap can offer a significant competitive edge.

-Start by defining churn consistently using a clear formula: Churn Rate = (Number of Customers Lost in a Period) / (Total Customers at Start of Period) x 100.
+Start by defining churn consistently using a precise formula: Churn Rate = (Number of Customers Lost in a Period) / (Total Customers at Start of Period) x 100.
 This provides a measurable baseline to evaluate improvements and informs actionable strategies.

 This instability can almost always lead to churn.
 Tackling these threats early with strategic, one-on-one outreach will enhance their loyalty, proving that you have their best interests at heart.